Siriusmart/youtube-tui/README.md

 >
 > #### Sixels!
 >
 > You can now display PNGs in terminal yay!
-Very slow and lots of delay, trying to get it work multithreaded so that it can still be usable but with no success.
-If anyone knows how to do that (or just make it faster) please help.
+Terrible performance, but running with `--release` flag improves a bit.
 >
 > #### Code readability
 >